As a parent, you worry more than your teen likely knows.

 Teens need an unbiased third party who they feel is on their side – someone they can trust to talk about the hard stuff that may be too embarrassing to discuss with their parents.
 Sometimes, teens need to talk about their parents.

-As their therapist, I will make your teen feel heard and build trust without sending them messages like ‘yeah, your parents suck.’
+As their therapist, we work to make your teen feel heard and build trust without sending them messages like ‘yeah, your parents suck.’

 Teens need resiliency to prepare them to address future challenges and become successful adults.
-I’ll help them develop that resiliency, focus on their strengths, and recognize their innate abilities.
+Therapy will help them develop that resiliency, focus on their strengths, and recognize their innate abilities.

-I will teach your teenager the skills needed to manage tough emotions.
-I will also help them to figure out how to open up and talk to you about their struggles so you can rebuild the closeness you once had together.
+We will teach your teenager the skills needed to manage tough emotions.
+We’ll also help them to figure out how to open up and talk to you about their struggles so you can rebuild the closeness you once had together.

 Don’t avoid getting help for your teen out of pride, shame, or fear.

 Listen to your parental instincts – they usually aren’t wrong.
-I’ve raised two sets of twins myself, now off to college and beyond, so I speak from a place of genuine understanding.
+We’ve both raised children personally, now off to college and beyond, so we speak from a place of genuine understanding.